paulocuambe/a-gopher-a-day/08-03-22/README.md

         📄 huu.txt
 ```

-This command behaves can also list multiple directories at the same time, just like the UNIX `ls` that you now.
+This command can also list multiple directories at the same time, just like the UNIX `ls` that you now.
 **Example**:
 ```bash
 ./pc ls dummy ../07-03-22/